 Lisa’s role for the Veteran’s Outreach organization is to coordinate the implementation of a Client Relationship Management System (CRM), to assist in fundraising efforts for the community, and serve as coordinator of the Food Pantry.

 Val earned both a Bachelor of Science degree in Elementary Education and a Masters of Counselor Education from Millersville University.
-For over 30 years, she has served those in need within her community, holding various roles such as crisis intervention worker, intensive in-home family therapist, child grief specialist, and volunteer coordinator, to name a few.
-She brings compassion and commitment to the individuals she serves and believes in empowering people to make a difference in their communities.
+For over 30 years, she served those in need within her community, holding various roles such as crisis intervention worker, intensive in-home family therapist, child grief specialist, and volunteer coordinator, to name a few.
+She brought compassion and commitment to the individuals she served and believed in empowering people to make a difference in their communities.

 Tom is co-founder and President of the Board of Directors for Veterans Outreach of Pennsylvania.
 Professionally he is an entrepreneur who started a sales/distribution center for a niche electronics business in 1992.
 Tom is a native of Central Pennsylvania and a graduate of West Virginia University with a degree in Finance.
 He resides in Harrisburg with his wife and two children.

 Over the last two decades Tom has chaired three signature gala fundraisers for his children's school, raising over $300,000 for the cause.
 He has also chaired several fundraisers for families affected by children diagnosed with cancer.
 He was instrumental in the formation of two 501(c)(3) organizations for local high school sports teams.
 His father served in the United State Navy in WWII.

 Tom’s role for the Veterans Outreach organization is to coordinate the financing of the project, organize fundraising projects and the Capital Campaign, and oversee the land purchase and construction process for the community.